nriddiford/mutationProfiles/README.md

 ```
 ## Dependencies

-`trinucs.pl` requires [BioPerl](http://bioperl.org/INSTALL.html), which can be installed from cpanm:
+`trinucs.pl` requires [BioPerl](http://bioperl.org/INSTALL.html), which can be installed using cpanm:

 ```
 brew install cpanm